LEGION OF SUPER-HEROES

 Introduction: What could be better?

-By 1993, the Legion of Super-Heroes — a longtime staple in DC's publishing properties — had moved into a very different space.
-This iconic teen group had officially grown up; their bright colors were reinvented to suit a darker drama.
-They had even eschewed their well-known (but now retro-sounding) code names.
+By 1993, the Legion of Super-Heroes — a longtime staple in DC's publishing properties — had moved into a very different realm.
+The iconic teen group had officially grown up; their bright colors were retooled to suit a darker drama.
+They even eschewed their well-known (but now retro-sounding) code names.

-Legion of Super-Heroes volume 4 — relaunched in 1989 by writer/artist Keith Giffen, who had previously built the Legion's fan base — skipped five years ahead from the end of their previous series.
-Giffen and co-scripters Tom and Mary Bierbaum took readers into a place of intriguing possibilities; it was their chance to experiment with different kinds of storytelling, and escape from some of the trappings of Legion lore.
+Legion of Super-Heroes was relaunched in 1989 (volume 4) by writer/artist Keith Giffen.
+The fan-favorite creator joined with co-scripters Tom and Mary Bierbaum took readers "five years later."
+The team used the opportunity to experiment with new kinds of storytelling, and escape from the trappings of Legion tradition.
 As Tom Bierbaum assessed it, "I can see how people both thought this was a very confusing comic and also a very good comic."

-But after a few years, some fans grew tired of the experiment and the dark tone.
-It had become apparent that the uniforms and code names were to some degree essential to the Legion's broader appeal.
+But after a few years, some grew tired of the experiment and the dark tone.
+It had become apparent that the familiar uniforms and codenames were essential to the Legion's broader appeal.

-Gee, what if you could just bring all that back?
-Well duh, it's comics — you can!
+"Well, what if you could just bring it all back?"
+It's comics — you can!

 "Legionnaires is much more of a traditional super-hero comic book.
 The Legionnaires wear bright, distinctive costumes designed by Chris Sprouse, have code names, and engage in straightforward adventures."

 These SW6 Legionnaires were created during Giffen's run.
-And in fictional terms, they were created by the Time Trapper in 2978, during the Legion's formative years.
+Their fictional creator was the Time Trapper, who essentially copied the Legion during its formative years.
 The Trapper described:

 "[I] split them into two possible time tracks.
 I chose to make the divergence occur just before Ferro Lad's death [Adventure Comics #353 (Feb.
 1967)] — back when the team's camaraderie was highest.
 There were exceptions.
 I had to take Luornu [Duo Damsel] from a slightly earlier time — merge Garth [Lightning Lad] with an undamaged temporal version... but it was important to restore them, to have the team unbroken and pure. ...
 They are not copies of any sort."
 (Valor #23)

 At that point in Legion history, around the time of Adventure Comics #350 (Nov.
-1966, one of Tom Bierbaum's favorite stories), Star Boy and Dream Girl were expelled; Bouncing Boy was powerless; Ferro Lad was still alive.
-The Time Trapper "perfected" Duo Damsel by making her duplicate from a time before Computo killed one of her bodies (Adventure #341, Feb.
+1966, one of Tom Bierbaum's favorite stories), Star Boy and Dream Girl had been expelled; Bouncing Boy was powerless; Ferro Lad was still alive.
+The Time Trapper restored Triplicate Girl by making her duplicate from a time before Computo killed one of her bodies (Adventure #341, Feb.
 1966).
-Likewise with Lightning Lad, who was created partially from before his death (Adventure #304, Jan.
+Likewise, he took Lightning Lad from a time before his death (Adventure #304, Jan.
 1963).

 The Trapper stored these copies beneath the Time Institute in Metropolis, in a chamber labeled "Batch SW6."
 These chambers were discovered much later by the Dominators as they infiltrated Earthgov, as detailed in Legion v.4 #53.
 The SW6 first appeared in shadow in Legion of Super-Heroes v.4 #20 (July 1991), and they were fully revealed in issue #24 (Dec.
 1991).

 The post-Zero Hour Legionnaires were also teenagers.
 Most of them were recreated in the image of their SW6 forebears.
-Uniforms and code names for the new Legionnaires were very similar to (if not exactly the same as) the SW6.
-Since then, the SW6 style of Legion uniform (created by Chris Sprouse) has been somewhat canonized.
-It became the basis for many Legion costumes in other incarnations, in print, and on television.
+Their uniforms and codenames were very similar to (if not identical to) their SW6 counterparts.
+Since then, the SW6 style of Legion uniform (created by Chris Sprouse) has become a classic.
+Its been the basis for many Legion costumes in other incarnations, in print, and on television.

 The Fight for Earth